auth0/auth0-deploy-cli/README.md

 ## Pre-requisites

-For this tool to function it must be authorized to the Auth0 Management API.
+For this tool to function, it must be authorized to the Auth0 Management API.
 You can do this by creating an application in your Auth0 service that has access to the management API with the following scopes before.

 Use the [Auth0 Deploy CLI Extension](https://github.com/auth0-extensions/auth0-deploy-cli-extension/blob/master/README.md) to create the application.
 At the bottom of the README are instructions for doing this by hand instead.

-In the event that the extension did not create the right scopes, confirm the following:
+If the extension did not create the right scopes, confirm the following:

 1. Navigate to your application that was created for the deploy cli, typically named `auth0-deploy-cli-extension`.
 2. Ensure the Application type is **Machine to Machine**.
-3. Refresh the page and a _APIs_ tab should appear on the client.
+3. Refresh the page and an _APIs_ tab should appear on the client.
-4. On the APIs tab, on **Auth0 Management API** click the drop down (right arrow) to show the list of permissions.
+4. On the APIs tab, on **Auth0 Management API** click the drop-down (right arrow) to show the list of permissions.
 5. Ensure the following scopes below are selected:

 #### Scopes

-* read:client_grants
+- read:client_grants
-* create:client_grants
+- create:client_grants
-* delete:client_grants
+- delete:client_grants
-* update:client_grants
+- update:client_grants
-* read:clients
+- read:clients
-* update:clients
+- update:clients
-* delete:clients
+- delete:clients
-* create:clients
+- create:clients
-* read:client_keys
+- read:client_keys
-* update:client_keys
+- update:client_keys
-* delete:client_keys
+- delete:client_keys
-* create:client_keys
+- create:client_keys
-* read:connections
+- read:connections
-* update:connections
+- update:connections
-* delete:connections
+- delete:connections
-* create:connections
+- create:connections
-* read:resource_servers
+- read:resource_servers
-* update:resource_servers
+- update:resource_servers
-* delete:resource_servers
+- delete:resource_servers
-* create:resource_servers
+- create:resource_servers
-* read:rules
+- read:rules
-* update:rules
+- update:rules
-* delete:rules
+- delete:rules
-* create:rules
+- create:rules
-* read:hooks
+- read:hooks
-* update:hooks
+- update:hooks
-* delete:hooks
+- delete:hooks
-* create:hooks
+- create:hooks
-* read:rules_configs
+- read:rules_configs
-* update:rules_configs
+- update:rules_configs
-* delete:rules_configs
+- delete:rules_configs
-* read:email_provider
+- read:email_provider
-* update:email_provider
+- update:email_provider
-* delete:email_provider
+- delete:email_provider
-* create:email_provider
+- create:email_provider
-* read:tenant_settings
+- read:tenant_settings
-* update:tenant_settings
+- update:tenant_settings
-* read:grants
+- read:grants
-* delete:grants
+- delete:grants
-* read:guardian_factors
+- read:guardian_factors
-* update:guardian_factors
+- update:guardian_factors
-* read:email_templates
+- read:email_templates
-* create:email_templates
+- create:email_templates
-* update:email_templates
+- update:email_templates
-* read:roles
+- read:roles
-* read:prompts
+- read:prompts
-* update:prompts
+- update:prompts
-* read:branding
+- read:branding
-* update:branding
+- update:branding
   |

 ## Examples